Water rescues begin as Imelda soaks east Texas

 The worst of the flooding is east of Houston, and some local officials said the rainfall Thursday is causing flooding worse than what happened during Hurricane Harvey .

 "It's bad.
 Homes that did not flood in Harvey are flooding now," Jefferson County Judge Jeff Branick said.
-During Harvey, Beaumont's only pump station was swamped by floodwaters , leaving residents without water service for more than a week.
+During Harvey, Beaumont's only pump station was swamped by floodwaters , leaving residents with water service for more than a week.

 The National Weather Service issued a flash flood emergency for several counties, saying "life-threatening amounts of rainfall" have fallen and more is expected in the area Thursday.
 Imelda's center was located about 110 miles (180 kilometers) north of Houston early Thursday and was moving north-northwest at 5 mph (7 kph), according to the National Hurricane Center.